S. Mo Jang Jang CV(see PDF)

 - Does Twitter discussion predcits legalization of same-sex marriage?
 Evidence from big geographic data – data analysis stage

 - Jang, S. M. (2013).
 Selective exposure in science communication.
-Paper will be presented at the Environmental Communication Division, NCA, Washington, D.C.
+Paper was presented at the Environmental Communication Division, NCA, Washington, D.C.

 - Jang, S. M. (2013).
 Selective exposure without avoidance.
 Paper was presented at the Mass Communication Division, ICA, London, UK. * Top Student Paper, Mass Communication Division